zzacong/ITECH2306-Lab-Assignment-1/README.md

 - Update JUnit test case - SchoolCommunityTestCase
   - Test zero and negative value for numerical data
 - Move function of getting ownedProperties to RatePayerManager class

+V6.18 by Zac
+- Update Javadoc due to change of methods name and added abstract method on Property class
+- Remove sample Industrial class Javadoc